JNYH/OceanBase_technical_demo/README.md

     docker exec -it oceanbase-ce bash

-(Optional) To execute the container in the SQL environment:
+(Skip this - optional) To execute the container in the SQL environment:

     docker exec -it oceanbase-ce2 ob-mysql sys